lockss/lockss.github.io/administrators/manual/2.0-alpha3/installing/snap.md

 [Snap](https://snapcraft.io/) is a Linux package manager maintained by [Canonical](https://canonical.com/), makers of [Ubuntu](https://ubuntu.com/).

-Snap is needed to install MicroK8s, the lightweight Kubernetes environment used by the LOCKSS system, which is also maintained by Canonical (and therefore easiest to install via Snap).
+Snap is needed to install [Microk8s](https://microk8s.io/) (a lightweight [Kubernetes](https://kubernetes.io/) environment used by the LOCKSS system), which is also maintained by Canonical (and therefore easiest to install via Snap).

 More complete instructions can be found at "[Installing `snapd`](https://snapcraft.io/docs/installing-snapd)" on [Snapcraft](https://snapcraft.io/), Snap's home Web site, but we also provide some high level installation instructions below.